 Katee Sackhoff, channeling her sci-fi grit into Vic’s deputy fire.
 Her Walt chemistry?
 Electric, begging for revival payoff.

-What about Native actors in Longmire?
+What about Native actors in the Longmire Cast?

 Phillips (Henry), McClarnon (Mathias), and late Greene (Malachi, passed 2025) brought depth, honoring Cheyenne culture with real consultations.